 Most of all, organizations need to stay on top of the disease by monitoring it.
 Using specialized AI models, a dedicated team at BlueDot gathers intelligence and parses through a wealth of data on bird flu wherever it appears around the globe in just a handful of hours.
 With this outbreak intelligence, organizations can better anticipate risk to be able to respond quickly should the need arise.
 To learn more about BlueDot, or get access to our new full-length Intelligence Report on Highly Pathogenic Avian Influenza A(H5N1), please get in touch with our team.

 Disease monitoring is crucial with Highly Pathogenic Avian Influenza A(H5N1), a pathogen whose status is currently changing week-to-week and day-to-day.
-On Wednesday, May 23, 2024, BlueDot will host a webinar focused solely on bird flu led by Dr. Andrea Thomas to provide an update on the situation .
-Mark your calendars and click here to register.
+On Thursday, May 23, 2024, BlueDot hosted a webinar focused solely on bird flu led by Dr. Andrea Thomas to provide an update on the situation.
+Did you miss it?
+Have no fear, you can watch the recording today.